-With clever artistic allusion to both his return home from prison and the seriousness of the corona virus crisis, May 20 Young Buck hit the streets with his Outbreak EP.
+While cleverly alluding to both his return home from prison and the seriousness of the COVID-19 pandemic, May 20 Young Buck hit the streets with his “Outbreak” EP.

 On its artwork, the Nashville emcee dons his own paisley patterned personal protective equipment–a blue rag accentuated by red and blue American muscle and Tennessee Titans fitted cap.